CU-ADCL/CU-ADCL.github.io/posts/yearly-checkins.md

 ---

 ## Advising relationship
-- Are our meetings and other interactions helpful to you?
+- In what ways are our interactions most/least helpful?
 - Would you like me to do anything differently going forward?
+- Are there specific ways that I can push you to help you achieve your goals next year?

 ---